 Advice from a Wedding Photographer: Part 1

-1. Choose your Style
+1. Choose your style

-The photographers agreed that this is the first step.
+All of the photographers agreed that this is the first step.

-There is a match out there for everyone.
-To find it, it is essential to look at the photographers’ brightness, colors, tone, lighting, and mood (Heather Kanillopoolos Photography
+“There is a match out there for everyone.
+To find it, it is essential to look at the photographers’ brightness, colors, tone, lighting, and mood.” – Heather Kanillopoolos Photography

-2. Look at Full Wedding Galleries
+2. Look at full wedding galleries

-“Ask to see photos from all different times of the day, morning at the church and receptions in dark halls, rainy days and sunny ones … Can you look at their photos and imagine the relationship of that couple?” – Amber Henry Photography.
+“Ask to see photos from all different times of the day … morning at the church and receptions in dark halls.
+Rainy days and sunny ones … Can you look at their photos and imagine the relationship of that couple?” – Amber Henry Photography

-Complete galleries “verify your potential photographer’s skill.”
-From this, you can ensure consistency so that you can know what to expect.
-Moreover, use these galleries to find venues similar to yours and see what the photographer can make of it (Heather Kanillopoolos Photography
+“Complete galleries verify your potential photographer’s skill.
+From this, you can ensure consistency so that you know what to expect.
+Moreover, use these galleries to find venues similar to yours and see what the photographer can make of it!” – Heather Kanillopoolos Photography

-This is something that every photographer elaborated on.
-Pictures will be all that remains from your wedding day, so it is worthwhile to carefully choose someone you love to take them (Amber Henry Photography
+“Pictures will be all that remains from your wedding day, so it is worthwhile to carefully choose someone you love to take them.” – Amber Henry Photography

 Take the time in the planning process to find one you bond with and trust (Matt and Ashley Photography; Collier Studios).
 This goes hand-in-hand with understanding their approach.
 Ask questions, read reviews, and schedule meetings.

 “Are they the type to hang back and let the day unfold as it will?
 Or maybe they’ll give you direction while shooting so that you don’t have to self-pose?
 Knowing how to expect your photographer to treat the day is so important in finding the right match.” – Heather Kanillopoolos Photography

-4. Ditch the Pinterest Boards
+4. Ditch the Pinterest boards

 “Let your photographer document and capture the authentic parts of your day.” – Matt and Ashley Photography

 5. Take Care of your Photographers

 “First, communication is key; set a timeline and communicate any changes as early as possible.
 If you took engagement photos with them, talk about which poses/photos you liked.
 Second, build in time for the photographer to sit down and eat — treat them as a guest in this manner.
 Third, just have fun!
 “Our job is delightful when the couple is just having the best time hanging with the people they love.” – Heather Kanillopoolos Photography